 Teaching staff monitor and review the progress of all children within their class.
-Data is scrutinised by the SENDCO, Subject Leaders, Deputy Headteacher, Assistant Headteachers and the assessment co-ordinator as well as the Day Care Manager, to ensure that interventions and provision is having a marked impact on learning.
+Data is scrutinised by the SENDCO, Subject Leaders, Deputy Headteacher and Assistant Headteachers to ensure that interventions and provision is having a marked impact on learning.

 For children on the SEND register, the class teacher and SENDCO review and evaluate IPMs every half term to ensure the targets are being met.
 If a referral to another professional for further support is necessary, these are completed by class teachers and discussed with the SENDCO and parents.